sebastianduchene/ClockstaR/README.md

 Getting started:
 ----------------

 Download a this repository as a zip file and unzip it.
 The following instructions use the clockstar_example_data folder, which contains some fasta files and a phylogenetic tree in newick format.
 Open any of these files in a text editor, such as [text wrangler](http://www.barebones.com/products/textwrangler/).
 These data were simulated under four pattenrns of evolutionary rate variation.
+Note that the tree is the tree topology for all genes, or data partitions.
+To run ClockstaR please format your data similar to the example data in clockstar_example_data.

 ClockstaR can be installed directly from GitHub.
 This requires the devtools package.
 Type the following code at the R prompt to install all the necessary tools (note you will need internet connection to download the packages directly):.